 This story touched me deeply.
 Yes, it was tragic, but beautiful, too.
 As a husband, I want to end well like Charles did — committed to my wife.

 We can all learn something from couples like the Rippeys.
-We’d be wise to listen to those who have been married for a long time.
+We’d be wise to listen to those whose love has lasted a lifetime.
 They have important lessons to teach us.

 Dr. Karl Pillemer is a gerontologist and professor of human development at Cornell University.
 He and his team interviewed more than 700 Americans, ranging in age from 63 to 108, about their views on love.
 This research was part of The Legacy Project.
 Married for an average of 43 years, these couples weighed in on everything from how to find the right person to what keeps the spark of love alive.
 Pillemer published participants’ answers in the book 30 Lessons for Loving: Advice from the wisest Americans on love, relationships and marriage.

-I can’t list all 30 lessons, but I can offer the following insights from Pillemer’s study, along with a few thoughts of my own.
+I can’t list all 30 lessons, but I can offer the following insights from Pillemer’s study, along with a few thoughts of my own, on how to build a love that lasts a lifetime.

 Pillemer’s couples mentioned this more than anything else: You must learn how to communicate with each other.
 The word communication can describe several important types of talks that couples should have regularly.

 The apostle Paul made it clear that “those who marry will have worldly troubles” (1 Corinthians 7:28).
 Rough patches are part of every couple’s journey together, but inevitable turbulence isn’t a reason to jump out of the plane.
 Couples in long-lasting marriages adopt a lifelong commitment mindset.
-Divorce isn’t even an option.
+Divorce isn’t even an option if your love is going to last a lifetime.

 I believe that humor is vital to the long-term success of a marriage — even if it sometimes feels as if your spouse’s humor might shorten your lifespan.